-The ISO will request specific proposed transmission solutions to a transmission need identified by the NYDPS, including any proposed Interregional Transmission Project that has been identified and evaluated in accordance with the "Analysis and Consideration of Interregional Transmission Projects" section of the Interregional Planning Protocol.
-The ISO shall also accept specific proposed non-transmission solutions to a Public Policy Transmission Need identified by the NYDPS.
+The ISO will request specific proposed transmission solutions to a transmission need Public Policy Transmission Need identified by the NYDPS, pursuant to Sections 31.4.2.1 through 31.4.2.3, including any proposed Interregional Transmission Project that has been identified and evaluated in accordance with the "Analysis and Consideration of Interregional Transmission Projects" section of the Interregional Planning Protocol.
+The ISO shall also accept specific proposed non-transmission solutions to a Public Policy Transmission Need identified by the NYDPS-pursuant to Sections 31.4.2.1 through 31.4.2.3.